SiteLetter vs UptimeRobot

 SiteLetter wins on cost-per-deliverable.
 SiteLetter at $5/site includes Lighthouse on every monitored page, AI visual regression, and a branded weekly or monthly client report.
 Matching them on UptimeRobot means adding 2-3 separate tool subscriptions, each with its own bill, account, and integration cost.

 UptimeRobot wins on uptime-only cost at scale.
 If your need genuinely is uptime-only at high volume, UptimeRobot's Enterprise tier is cheaper per monitor.
-We are not hiding that.
+SiteLetter is not hiding that.
 But the calculator number alone is not the comparison agencies are making.

 Cost at common portfolio sizes

-All prices are commercial-compliant tiers.
-UptimeRobot column does not include Lighthouse, visual regression, or branded client reports - those are not in the product.
+UptimeRobot's free tier can cover basic homepage uptime; the paid tiers below are sized to match SiteLetter's per-page coverage.
+Either way, the UptimeRobot column does not include Lighthouse, visual regression, or branded client reports - those are not in the product.

 Client sites SiteLetter UptimeRobot: matching coverage (15 monitors/site) UptimeRobot: homepage only (1 monitor/site)